Allergan Breast Implant Recall

 There are several reasons – some more urgent than others – as to why women undergo breast implant removal.
 These include: having an aesthetic desire for a change of size and shape, implant leakage or rupture, and capsular contracture.
 Some of the other potential problems that may have developed after the initial augmentation, creating the need for saline or silicone gel implant removal include: shifting, wrinkling, sagging, asymmetry, bleeding, and/or infection.

 If you have breast implants and are considering removal, you have options and you do not have to live with implants that make you unhappy or uncomfortable.
 You may be concerned about how your breasts will look after the implants are removed.
 Dr. Samson is an experienced board certified plastic surgeon and will take extra steps to ensure a natural look and a safe removal.
+Call our office today to schedule your appointment!

 Dr. Samson offers breast implant removal, also known as an explant procedure, including “en bloc” removal of all implant material, and removal of breast capsules with muscle reattachment.
 Dr. Samson also performs breast implant revision procedures for women seeking a new look.
 There are varying reasons that women decide to get breast implants removed.